-A washed, fresh pillow will give you more than a good night’s sleep: it provides a clean place to rest your head and helps stop the spread of dust and bacteria1, keeping your bedtime routine germ-free.
+A washed, fresh pillow will give you more than a good night’s sleep: it provides a clean place to rest your head and helps stop the spread of dust and bacteria, keeping your bedtime routine germ-free.1

 How to wash pillows

 Instructions on how to wash your pillows can differ depending on the type of filling, such as whether they contain feather and down, microfibre, or foam.3

 Luckily, many types of pillows are machine washable and washing them is a quick and easy process.

 Fillings including down, cotton and synthetic materials can simply be thrown into a drum for a quick cycle to give them the refresh they need.

 However, there is a level of caution to be had.